Skip to main content

 2. Specifying exciting discoveries or impacts of data science.

-The Data Science Academy has a robust educational research program with three funded research projects in progress:
+The Data Science and AI Academy has a robust educational research program with three funded research projects in progress:

 1. NC State Data Science Education Postdoctoral Fellowship funded by NSF

-2. NSF IUSE – Creating Diverse Data Science Learning Pathways
+2. NSF IUSE – Undergraduate Data Science Education Research

-• Research Leads: Sunghwan Byun, Shiyan Jiang, Rachel Levy
+• Research Leads: Sunghwan Byun, Ela Castellanos-Reyes, Shiyan Jiang, Rachel Levy

 3. Data Explorers – K-12 Student and Teacher Education funded by COMAP